 Think manager, think male.
 The notion that only males possessed the qualities for a manager was first publicized in the 1970s by Dr. Virginia Schein.
 More than half a century later research regularly reminds us that people still think manager – think male.
 This is so even though study after study shows that most of the qualities employees find attractive in a leader are commonly associated with female leaders, and just as many studies show that women and men are equally effective as leaders.
-But, none of this matters, if men are overwhelming selected for positions of leadership because when people think leader they reflexively think man.
+But, none of this matters, if men are overwhelming selected for positions of leadership because people think leader and reflexively think man.

-This has to end.
 Women have so much to offer.
 Studies show that more women in leadership leads to better financial performance, more innovation, higher qualities of life, less conflict, and less racism.
 Women have demonstrated that they are inherently better at building relationships, they are better listeners, they have higher levels of honesty and integrity, they are better executors, they are less hierarchical, less aggressive, and they are generally better people persons.
 Women have qualities that can make them superior leaders.

 Women are equal to the job of leading, but they must be seen as equal to the job.
 This means learning how to take charge of silent sexism.

 You can read more about unconscious bias and women in leadership on my blog posts here, especially these: